kelsey-ek/Rehosting_Guide_A-Z/reference_guides/general_linux_knowledge/Linux_Commands_Cheat_Sheet/Linux_Commands_Cheat_Sheet.md

 If you try to use this command on a non-empty directory, you will receive an error.
 However, if you know the directory is empty, you can use this command.
 It is safer than using ```rm -r```

 ![alt-text](./reference_images/rmdir.PNG "Remove Empty Directory")

+## \* (Wildcards)

+Wildcards can be very useful for modifying or moving many files in a single command.
+It can be slightly dangerous, however, if you are attempting to remove files.
+Just be sure you know what you're removing before removing it.
+You can always list or echo out